-Step far enough forward that both of your knees are bent at about 90-degree angle.
+Step far enough forward that both of your knees are bent at about a 90-degree angle.

 Lower your body until the front knee is positioned over the ankle and the back knee is a few inches off the ground.
-Make sure to remain as stable as possible with spine neutral throughout the movement.
+Make sure to remain as stable as possible, with the spine neutral throughout the movement.

-Then step back to starting position, and repeat on the other side.
+Then, step back to the starting position and repeat on the other side.